REVOLV1NG/REVOLV1NG/README.md

 <img width="720" height="293" alt="Image" src="https://github.com/user-attachments/assets/7fd305ba-8ac1-4953-a01d-6597262c513c" />

 <details>
   <summary>info</summary> This account has two onwner (?)
-- We were old friends two years ago, but we stopped being friends due to a conflict.
+We were old friends two years ago, but we stopped being friends due to a conflict.

-- Always lying to avoid responsibility.
+  - Always lying to avoid responsibility , Find some nonsensical excuses to brush the matter aside

 - Inventing stories that seem too logical just to get MORE attention.

-- rarely or never admit their mistakes
+- rarely or never admit their mistakes,Instead, there were sarcastic and mocking remarks.

 - arrogance was solely to satisfy his ego.

+-